 With the world’s population projected to hit the 9 billion mark by the year 2050, there will undoubtedly be a huge spike in agricultural consumption, which means advanced farming techniques will need to develop to keep up with this demand.
+For instance, farmers can get a slow hay feeder for horse which means they don’t have to keep going back to their horses to feed them and can get on with other things uninterrupted.
 Fortunately though, some of the technology which is evolving at the high rate in which it is developing has been demonstrated to have a place in the agricultural industry.

 Two pieces of technology in particular come into focus as a perfect fit for deployment in agriculture, namely drones and autonomous vehicles.

 For all the general uses drones have, those which have been adapted for the agricultural industry have given rise to farming drones that are specifically designed and developed for agricultural purposes.
 The typical farming drone can complete tasks which traditional farm workers have shown to take a much longer time to complete, such as planting, irrigation and even spraying and monitoring of crops.

 It’s about more than just the physical completion of farming related tasks though, but also about more effective planning, estimation of factors such as crop yield and fast-tracking the 21st century farmer’s ability to produce their yield much faster than before.
 It gets very interesting with the likes of time-series animations and simulations which are able to model and predict things like the likelihood of a crop to fail or meet its targets – something which was only previously available through the very expensive use of satellite technology.